Ariat English riding boots are my personal favourite.

 I’ve had my most recent pair of short English riding boots from them (that I use with half chaps – also from Ariat – that are super thin, comfortable and machine washable) for almost 10 years now!

 And I barely take care of them.
-I’ve never cleaned the leather with proper saddle soap once.
+I probably shouldn’t tell you this, but I’ve never cleaned the leather with proper saddle soap.
+Not even once.

-Whatever your riding style or whether you compete or not, Ariat has boots for you.
+Whatever your riding style and whether you compete or not, Ariat has boots for you.

-If you’re a really, then you might not want to invest in a pair but if you ride at all on a regular basis, it’s 100% worth it.
+If you’re a really new rider, then you might not want to invest in a pair but if you ride at all on a regular basis, it’s 100% worth it.

 A Little Bit About Ariat

-Ariat was founded by Beth Cross and Pam Parker, who wanted to revolutionize footwear for riders.
+Ariat was founded by Beth Cross and Pam Parker in 1993, who wanted to revolutionize footwear for riders.